agiliq/tweetable-python/index.rst

 Tweetable Python
 ==================

-    Judge me by my size, do you?
-Hmm, hmm. - Yoda.

-A book of 128 short (280 chars or less) python commands which get the job done.
+A book of 128 tiny (280 chars or less) python programs which pack a punch.

-Inspired by Peteris Krumins' Perl One Liners.

-The book is a collection of 128 small python programs.
-Each of these programs does something useful and/or fun.
+Each programs in this books fits in a single tweet and does something useful, powerful or fun.

+These programs will serve a reference, inspire and delight.
+In most cases, the code is :code:`Pythonic`, without any obfuscation or code golfing.

+These programs serve as a testament to Python's power, conciseness *and* clarity

 Take this example